meshcalero/rmdl/doc/resource-model-definition.md

 Property values can only be scalar types (strings, number, boolean).

-Property identifiers without namespace prefix refer to RMDL properties:
+Property identifiers without namespace prefix refer to RMDL properties, as defined in the [core type Properties](../models/core.rmd.md#properties).

 * `default: DefaultValue`